Digital signage - how to signpost today

 Digital Signage - Display for Menuolan

-Digital signage - by far not everyone knows this term, although they come into contact with it every day.
+Digital signage - not everyone is familiar with this term, even though they come into contact with it every day.

-Because wherever something printed used to hang, but today there is a display, we are dealing with digital signage.
-From advertising in railway stations to timetables in universities to internal information for employees in companies: The possible applications are diverse and virtually limitless.
+Because wherever there used to be something printed, but today there is a display, we are dealing with digital signage.
+From advertising in train stations and timetables in universities to internal information for employees in companies: The possible applications are diverse and virtually limitless.
 It is certainly no exaggeration to say that every person in Switzerland comes into contact with digital signage at least once a day.
 Kilchenmann has already been able to implement many exciting projects in this area.
-In the following, we explain to you the numerous advantages that digital displays bring with them and illustrate their versatile area of application.
+In the following, we explain the numerous advantages of digital displays and illustrate their versatile range of applications.

-For companies, this type of digital communication offers not only sustainable aspects but also numerous business advantages.
-First and foremost, content can be changed at short notice - in contrast to the printed form.
-The display can be programmed in advance and happens automatically at the right time.
+For companies, this type of digital communication offers numerous business advantages in addition to sustainable aspects.
+First and foremost, content can be changed at short notice - unlike in printed form.
+The activation can be programmed in advance and takes place automatically at the right time.
 Digital signage is also an eye-catcher, i.e. it attracts attention, which increases the chance that information will reach the relevant target persons.
-Furthermore, it is possible to analyse the target group through cameras in the screen and thus to play out coordinated, relevant content.
-In public places - such as a railway station - the content displayed can be continuously adapted.
-During commuting hours, different information is displayed than in the late morning, when pensioners or families with children walk by.
+It is also possible to use cameras in the screen to analyze the target group and thus play out coordinated, relevant content.
+In public places - such as a train station - the content displayed can be continuously adapted.
+During commuter times, it makes sense to display different information than in the late morning, when pensioners or families with children are walking past.

 Simple internal and external communication

-Digital signage projects are often about communicating relevant information.
-On the one hand, this is done internally, for example in large production companies, where employees usually do not have their own workstation with a PC.
+Digital signage projects often involve the communication of relevant information.
+On the one hand, this takes place within the company, for example at large production companies, where employees usually do not have their own workstation with a PC.
 Here, for example, screens with touch displays are used in the production halls so that employees can inform themselves about the latest news or the menu in the cafeteria.
-If possible, the information is retrieved directly from existing solutions via interfaces and always updated automatically - so that it is always up to date.
-On the other hand, digital signage is used for external communication, among others in educational institutions as well as in the health and mobility sector.
-While schools and universities display daily updated information on events and rooms in corridors or entrance halls, medical practices broadcast relevant information of all kinds in the waiting room.
-In train stations or bus stops, on the other hand, current timetables or advertisements are displayed, for example.
+Where possible, the information is retrieved directly from existing solutions via interfaces and is always updated automatically - so it is always up to date.
+Digital signage is also used for external communication, for example in educational institutions and in the healthcare and mobility sectors.
+While schools and universities display up-to-date information on events and rooms in corridors or entrance halls, medical practices broadcast all kinds of relevant information in the waiting room.
+In train stations or bus stops, on the other hand, current timetables or advertising are displayed, for example.

 EAZS-(2)